noproblem-james/data_imputation/README.md

 ## Overview
-The following project was completed as a capstone project satisfying a principal graduation requirement for the Data Science Immersive Program offered by Galvanize, Inc.
+This was completed as a capstone project satisfying a principal graduation requirement for the Data Science Immersive Program offered by Galvanize, Inc.

 I had three weeks to complete this project.